 While all actions in this goal were fully implemented as planned, not all students benefited equally from their implementation.
-Some challenges and success are described below.
+Some challenges and successes are described below.

 Action 10, RTI: A success in implementing this action was improved assessments results in ELA and Math DIBELs.
-In this action we implemented additional RTI structures and began using intervention curriculum.
-We also developed a consistent system where all students in need of additional mathematics or reading instruction received additional instruction 2 days per week, per subject.
+In this action, we focused on small group learning for ELA and math instruction using 95% Group, Read Naturally, and SOAR.
+Additional paraprofessionals were hired to teach small groups a long with teachers.
+The principal worked closely with paraprofessionals to ensure their groups ran effectively.
+We also continued improvement of our system where all students in need of additional mathematics or reading instruction received additional instruction 2 days per week, per subject.
 All students were screened at the beginning of the school year, students who fell below grade level were placed in small groups and received targeted instruction based on the concept they were having difficulty with.
-Student progress was analyzed during grade level professional learning communities and student groups were modified according to the data.
-A challenge was the lack of paraprofessional for all teachers.
-Paraprofessionals were prioritized with our youngest learners, therefore older grade levels were placed in larger intervention groups.
+Students progress was analyzed during grade level professional learning communities and student groups were modified according to the data.